 - Could work better

 In the absence of a home sample box, there’s the ubiquitous virtual try-on gadget that uses your webcam to scan your face and see what your frames look like in situ.
-This sounds great, but in use the app is clunky and hard to configure.
+This sounds great, but in use the feature can be a little tricky to get your head around at first.

 EyeBuyDirect review: Prescription details